t36yang/IBM-Attrition-Prediction/README.md

 # IBM Attrition Prediction - People Analytics #
-“Why did my employees want to leave?”
+“Why do my employees want to leave?”

-This is the first question that most leaders would ask when there’s an increasing trend of turnover rate at their company.
-Popular hypotheses to answer this question are related to “income level”, “age generation”, “job satisfaction”, “work life balance”, etc. While there are numerous reasons for employees' departure, what are the factors that company leads should target the most with limited time and resources?
-Is it possible to predict attrition in the future to prevent the serious implications for the business?
+This is a question that many leaders would ask when they notice an increasing trend of turnover rate at their company.
+Possible explanations for this trend include factors such as “income level”, “age generation”, “job satisfaction”, “work life balance”, etc. While there are many reasons that employees may leave, what are the most important for company leaders to focus on, given limited time and resources?
+Is it possible to predict future attrition and prevent its negative effects on the business?

-Through conducting calculations over IBM Attrition Dataset using five different machine learning algorithms and exploratory data analysis, recommendations and an attrition model will be made to predict attrition in employees and help business leaders formulate strategies to improve employees retention and workforce planning.
+By analyzing the IBM Attrition Dataset using five different machine learning algorithms and performing exploratory data analysis, we can make recommendations and create an attrition model to help predict employee attrition and assist business leaders in developing strategies to improve retention and workforce planning.
 ![High-employee-turnover](https://user-images.githubusercontent.com/117051182/211091642-b6042f6a-242d-4b3c-893d-b0cc626e8fe8.jpeg)

 ## Dataset Description ##
-“Attrition at IBM” dataset consists of 1470 data points, of which 237 belong to the employees who left the company.
+“Attrition at IBM” dataset consists of 1470 data points, of which 237 correspond to employees who left the company.
 The dataset was retrieved from [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset/"Kaggle") on January 2, 2022.

-The dataset includes the employees information for three departments: Sales, Human Resources, Research & Development.
+The dataset includes employees information for three departments: Sales, Human Resources, Research & Development.

 On the dataset there were 35 features populated, including: income, personal information, job satisfaction, training time, department, job level, etc.

-Other features might be needed for the analysis but were not included: termination reason (involuntary/voluntary), location, employee type (regular or contract).
+Other features might be useful for the analysis but were not included: termination reason (involuntary/voluntary), location, employee type (regular or contract).

 ## Preprocessing - Data Cleaning and Feature Engineering ##
-Through running a heatmap to examine the correlations between different features, the following columns are removed for data cleanness:
+We ran a heatmap to examine the correlations between different features and removed the following columns for data cleaning purposes:
 * Job Level: highly correlated with income.
 Removed due to redundancy.
 * Monthly Rate and Hourly Rate: inaccurate labeling of the data.
 Removed due to inaccuracy.
 * Over 18: only one unique value in the dataset.
-Removed due to purposeless information.
+Removed due to the lack of useful information.

 The following features are created to the deepen the analysis:
-* Turnover rate: examining the ratio of attrition workers in different generations, income level, ratings (job satisfaction, involvement, worklifebalance), etc.
+* Turnover rate: examining the ratio of attrition among different generations, income levels, ratings (job satisfaction, involvement, worklifebalance), etc.
 * Yearly Income (Annualized income): for easier visualization and interpretation.
 * Income Distribution: grouping employees’ annualized incomes by 20, 50, 75 percentiles to analyze target income levels on the same scale.